lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 ![05-Fig 9](update-images/05_annotating-images_fig9.png)
 **Figure 9.** Adding a Note to a Selection of an Image with an Existing Tag

-# Adding Relations between Entities
+# Adding Relationships between Entities

 You can define connections between two annotations through a **Relationship** in the annotation mode.